Bambara people: Art

 The Bamana people adapted many artistic traditions.
 Artworks were created both for religious use and to define cultural and religious difference.
 Bamana artistic traditions include pottery, sculpture, weaving, iron figures, and masks.
 While the tourist and art market is the main destination of modern Bamana artworks, most artistic traditions had been part of sacred vocations, created as a display of religious beliefs and used in ritual.

 Bamana forms of art include the n’tomo mask and the Tyi Warra.
 The n’tomo mask was used by dancers at male initiation ceremonies.
 The Tyi Warra (or ciwara) headdress was used at harvest time by young men chosen from the farmers association.
 Other Bamana statues include fertility statues, meant to be kept with the wife at all times to ensure fertility, and statues created for vocational groups such as hunters and farmers, often used as offering places by other groups after prosperous farming seasons or successful hunting parties.

+Sculpture

+This wooden figure, in the collection of the Metropolitan Museum of Art, depicts a woman that is seen wearing a dagger strapped to her left arm and the amulet-filled cap she wears, both of which are often connected with the abilities of male hunters, and indicating that this woman has an amazing ability.

+The Bamana people are known for creating wooden figures for ritualistic use.

+Jo and Gwan association figures

+The Bamana people from the southern area in Mali have a set of Jo and Gwan association figures (jomogoniw and gwandenw) that, rather than the figures being seen by themselves, are instead seen in groups in order to recreate the nature of their public display in the annual ceremony.
+The groups are made up of supporting figures that stand in front of focal sculptures, usually a seated guy with a lance and medicine horn and a seated mother with a child.
+Other figures can be seen in females standing, carrying vessels on their heads, males on horseback, pregnant females, males with whistles or gongs, and smaller males with their heads turned to one sided.
+These groups of sculptures in Bamana portray a range of social roles.
+By using and creating the relative proportions, postures, and gestures of each piece, it helps to give a clearer understanding of the relationships between social players in Bamana culture.

+In southern Mali, there is a initiation for young men, and statues are created for this.
+These include the sonkalaniw, which is performed by a group of Jo initiation known as boso, and the nyeleniw, which is used in blacksmiths' Jo initiation.